We will email you to start the conversation.

 Through clinical data and data science, and adherence to strict data privacy requirements, we translate actual patient experiences into real-world evidence to improve patient outcomes, inform policy and advance research.

-to improve lives by learning from the experience of every cancer patient.
+To improve and extend lives by learning from the experience of every person with cancer.

-Flatiron helps to fill this gap by transforming information from electronic health records into high-quality real-world evidence (RWE) that helps address new and previously hard to answer questions.
+Flatiron Health UK helps to fill this gap by transforming information from electronic health records into high-quality real-world evidence (RWE) that helps address new and previously hard to answer questions.

 Data for cancer care and research